OpenBMB/ChatDev/wiki.md

    ```
    In this process of software development, the agents will engage their experience pool(`MemoryCards.json`) into software development!

-If you are interested in this **Experiential Co-Learning** Module, please checkout our preprint paper at https://arxiv.org/abs/2312.17025.
+Detailed descriptions and experiment results about this **Experiential Co-Learning** Module lies in our preprint paper at https://arxiv.org/abs/2312.17025.

 ## Customization